acrocat/EverLayout/docs/writing.md

-#JSON <a name="json"></a>
+# Writing Layouts
-EverLayout is bundled with parsers to translate
+##Format <a name="format"></a>
-JSON structures in UIView hierarchies.
-JSON was the data structure of choice because of its wide popularity, however if you do not wish to use JSON you can easily implement your own data language by conforming to the `LayoutParser` protocols.
+EverLayout uses parsers to translate layouts from JSON data.

-Nevertheless, the following explanation of the JSON implementation will demonstrate how EverLayout understands layouts.
+The following documentation demonstrates how to use EverLyout to write layouts for the default JSON parsers, however if you're interested in writing layouts using a different format or general structure, read <a href="/formats">Layout Formats</a>

-** Note ** - Even though Numbers and Bools are valid data types in JSON, EverLayout currently only recognizes String values.
-This may be updated in the future.
+to see how to write your own parsers.

-# The Layout Index <a name="layout-index"></a>
+## The Layout Index <a name="layout-index"></a>
 The layout index is the root of every layout model.
 ```
 {
 	"name":"SimpleLayout",
 	"root":{...},
-	"layouts":{...}
+	"templates":{...}
 }
 ```